Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Stop-AzureRmSqlSyncGroupSynchronization.md

 PS C:\> Stop-AzureRmSqlSyncGroupSynchronization -SyncGroupName mysg [-ServerName] mysrv [-DatabaseName] mydb [-ResourceGroupName] myrg
 ```

-This command stops the synchronization which is on going for the sync group mysg.
+This command stops the synchronization which is ongoing for the sync group mysg.

 ## PARAMETERS

 ### -DatabaseName
-SQL Database name.
+The name of the Azure SQL Database.

 ```yaml
 Type: String